 RECOVERY: Correcting our thinking leads to a more peaceful inner world.
-It’s helpful to remember that this state is something we have to get used to – most of us find it boring at first.
+As ACoAs, it’s helpful to remember that this state is something we have to get used to – most of us find it boring at first.
 Eventually we come to appreciate & cherish the internal quiet.
 This is not boredom – which is an aspect of thinking, not feeling.
 It’s rather a sense of well-being!

-*Anxiety (diffuse fear) is the nervous system’s response to internal or external stressors (a painful loss, self-hate, a fight with someone….) which intensifies how we feel & then act, but needs to be triggered by our negative thinking.
+**Anxiety (diffuse fear) is the nervous system’s response to internal or external stressors (a painful loss, self-hate, a fight with someone….) which intensifies how we feel & then act, but needs to be triggered by CDs & negative thinking.

 This has been shown on brain imaging scans.
 However, since CDs are conditioned over time & become unconscious habit, we simply don’t recognize the source of our fear.

-Extreme physical responses to CDs, set off by in stressful situations, can spread to & contaminate other parts of our lives – that not actually dangerous, or only mildly uncomfortable.
+Extreme physical responses related to CDs, set off by in stressful situations, can spread to & contaminate other parts of our lives – from mildly uncomfortable to actually dangerous.

-EXP: Obsessive worry (T) caused by projecting the loss of a relationship – which is not imminent – can provoke a panic attack (E), with the same physical upset as if being held up at gunpoint!
+EXP: Obsessive worry (T) caused by projecting the loss of a relationship – which is not imminent – can provoke a panic attack (E), with the same physical intensity as if you were being held at gunpoint!

 But the sense of impending doom is way out of proportion to the actual situation.
 “If it’s hysterical, it’s historical”.
 And staying home alone may make it worse!

-EXP: Your father may have only beaten you once or twice as a kid, for stealing some change or sassing mom, but that pain, fear & humiliation will always be associated with thoughts like “Dad doesn’t love me”, or “Parents are so unfair!”….
+EXP: Your father may have only beaten you Many times or only occasionally) for stealing some change or sassing mom, that pain, fear & humiliation will always be associated with thoughts like “Dad doesn’t love me”, or “Parents are so unfair!”….
 So now, anytime the boss (parent figure) is annoyed with you for making a mistake, you’re terrified, convinced you’ll get fired any minute now!

-NOTE different ways adults can respond emotionally to the death of a parent:
+EXP : EMOTIONS re. ways adults can react to the death of a parent:

-💦 A symbiotically attached ACoA will be devastated, partly from the loss of hope, partly from the depth of abandonment, perhaps also feeling guilt & anger at being left.
-Sometimes they suicide.
+💦 A symbiotically attached ACoA will be devastated, partly from the loss of hope, partly from the depth of abandonment, perhaps also feeling guilt that things were left unfinished, & anger at being left.
+Sometimes they try suicide.

 NEXT: CDs – Results (#1)